Kadant, Inc. Shares Close in on 52-Week High - Market Mover

 Trading Activity

-- Trading volume this week was 63.4% lower than the 20-day average.
+- Trading volume this week was 19.3% higher than the 20-day average.

 Technical Indicators